PvPClt/project/album_en.md

 ![](Images/En_Album_17.jpg)

-A confessional in a Russian church.
+Russia.
+A confessional in a Russian Orthodox church.
 Behind the screen, a priest.
 A young girl is confessing, sobbing.

 **The Girl:**